-what is septic tank
+What is septic tank

 Plumbing

 The answer to 'what is septic tank' is a septic tank is an underground wastewater treatment system used in areas without access to a municipal sewer system.
-It is a key component of a septic system, which is a self-contained onsite wastewater treatment system for a home or business.
-The septic tank is where the initial treatment of the wastewater takes place before it is dispersed into the soil through a drain field.
+It is a self-contained system that collects, treats, and disposes of household wastewater on the property.
+The septic tank is typically made of concrete, fiberglass, or plastic and is buried underground near the home.

 Step-by-Step Guide